acont95/scheduler/README.md

 ### Maven

-Functionality of this package is contrained in the Java package org.ac.scheduler.
+Functionality of this package is contained in the Java package org.ac.scheduler.

 To use this package, add the following Maven dependency to your project (WIP):